Elmo Bovio

-Elmo Bovio (July 14, 1925 – August 26, 2017) was an Argentine professional football player.
+Elmo Bovio (July 14, 1925 – August 26, 2017) was an Argentine professional footballer who played as a striker.

 Career

 Born in Junín, Buenos Aires, Bovio began playing football with local side Club Atlético Sarmiento.
 Next, he moved to Uruguay, where he helped Peñarol win the domestic title.
 Spells abroad with Inter Milan, Sociedade Esportiva Palmeiras, São Paulo FC and América de Cali would follow.
 He died in August 2017 at the age of 92.